First Home Buyer

 Set a Goal & Make a Plan

-Think big, start small, and act now.
-Decide what you want in life and what you need financially to do that – this could be anything from achieving total financial independence, to ticking off all the items on your bucket list, to paying your parents back the hundred bucks that you borrowed.
-Remember, money is a means to an end, not an end in itself.
-If you are struggling with debt, add up what you owe, set a timeframe to pay it off, and work out how much you need to pay off each pay to make it happen.
+Dream big, start small, and take action now.
+Figure out what you want in life and what you need financially to make it happen – whether that’s reaching complete financial freedom, ticking off your bucket list, or repaying your parents that hundred quid you borrowed.
+Keep in mind, money is a tool for your goals, not the goal itself.
+If you’re facing debt, tally up what you owe, set a timeline to clear it, and calculate how much you need to repay each payday to make it a reality.

 Pay yourself first